TeamRossi/VPP-ACL/Ruleset/README.md

 [Taylor, D. E., & Turner, J. S. (2007).
 Classbench: A packet classification benchmark.
 IEEE/ACM Transactions on Networking (TON), 15(3), 499-511.](https://dl.acm.org/citation.cfm?id=1295239)

+#### An easy way to generate a Traceset

+I made a script that automate the generation of 'trace_shot'(traceset that has uniform distribution in the rules that match) from original rulesets:

+` sh generate_trace.sh `